-You can control the chartplotter using the keys on the device, using GRID" remote controls, and using a Garmin voice control device.
+You can control the chartplotter using the touchscreen, using GRID remote controls, and using a Garmin voice control device.

 Voice Control

 After installing the Garmin Voice Control USB module (010-13194-00), you can use your voice to control the chartplotter using a compatible headset.